duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 	],
 }
 ```

+> Conveniently, the file name is automatically used as a trigger (in this example `"regex"`).
+There is no need to include it as an alias.

 Next, we decide the form in which the cheat sheet will be displayed.
 There are four cheat sheet template types: